 Communications Systems and NetworkingTop

 At the basis of every EMCS’s function is a network.
 The network allows communication between all of the devices to ensure information is shared throughout.
 To ensure communication is always established, all devices must communicate using the same protocol.
 The protocol ensures that all communication follows a common set of logic to ensure proper connectivity.
-Protocols specify several factors such as addressing, data timing, corrupt data, etc. to ensure data is communicated as it was intended.
+Protocols specify several factors such as addressing, data timing, or corrupt data, to ensure that data is communicated as it was intended.

 These protocols were first developed by the manufacturers of DDC devices.
 Most were proprietary protocols and could share information with each other, but not competitor devices with a different proprietary protocol.
 This scheme of having different proprietary languages operate in a single building or multiple buildings meant that multiple networks had to be run and multiple workstations were needed to monitor and operate the building.
 This setup was costly and complex for the building owners and operators.